 Finally, be prepared for the unexpected.
-Wi-Fi rebooting

-ogy.
+Wi-Fi rebooting is often needed due to limitations of the platform technology.
 Weather-related connectivity issues are another possible disruption.
 And, of course, there is always the unexpected doorbell, dog bark, or three-year-old looking for a snack.